Mikaela Shiffrin: 2023 season

 In the World Championships she won a gold medal in giant slalom, and medals in super-G and slalom.

 In March 2023, Shiffrin won her 87th World Cup race, overtaking Ingemar Stenmark (86) for the most World Cup wins by any alpine skier.
 In an interview on 27 February 2023, Stenmark hailed Shiffrin: "She's much better than I was.
 You cannot compare...
 I could never have been so good in all disciplines".

 She won an 88th World Cup race, the overall, the giant slalom and slalom season titles.

 Her performances during the 2023 season earned her a nomination for the Laureus World Sports Award for Sportswoman of the Year.
+Shiffrin is the recipient of the 2023 Best Female Athlete ESPY Award.

 2024 season

 Shiffrin injured her left leg and ligaments in a crash in Cortina d’Ampezzo, Italy in late January.
-She was out of racing for six weeks to rehabilitate, winning two World Cup slalom races after her return.
+She was out of racing for six weeks to rehabilitate, winning two World Cup slalom races after her return, making it 97.

 2025 season

 On November 30, 2024, at the FIS World Cup race in Killington, Vermont, Shiffrin sustained a puncture wound to her right abdomen following a crash in the giant slalom, where she tumbled into two gates and hit the catch-fencing.
 She was cleared of major injuries afterwards.
 On January 30, 2025, in her comeback race after her injuries had healed, she finished tenth in the slalom event at Courchevel.

 Alongside Breezy Johnson, she won gold in the inaugural team combined at the World Championships in Saalbach-Hinterglemm.
 It was her 15th world championship medal, which equalled the record of Christl Cranz.

 In a slalom at Sestriere on February 23, Shiffrin achieved a first for her sport, earning her 100th World Cup victory.
-She added another victory at the season finals in Sun Valley, Idaho, winning the slalom on March 27.
+She added another victory at the season finals in Sun Valley, Idaho, winning the slalom on 27 March 2025.
 Despite missing four of the ten events, she was fourth in the slalom standings, with four victories and an additional podium.